EddyVerbruggen/footplr/README.md

 > A native application built with NativeScript-Vue, using Firebase!

+## Configuration
+Download your `google-services.json` and `GoogleService-Info.plist` from the Firebase console, and add them to the appropriate `App_Resources` folders.

 ## Usage

 Note that this project works best with NativeScript 5+, so: `npm i -g nativescript@latest`.